 - Bid Amount: Set competitive bids, but balance them with your budget and desired return on investment (ROI).

-Now, you know the basics of how your ads are chosen (or not) to appear in search results.
-You know you need a high-quality landing page, a competitive bid, and relevant keywords.
-So, let’s move on to setting up your first campaign!
+Now you know the basics of how your ads are chosen (or not) to appear in search results.
+You need a high-quality landing page, a competitive bid, and relevant keywords.
+The most important takeaway: a bigger budget doesn’t automatically win — a better ad does.

 How to Run Paid Ads on Google